Syrian forces kill at least six civilians - activists

 The protests broke out after Friday prayers, the day that has seen the largest demonstrations in the anti-Assad protest movement.
 Thousands of people chanted "the people want the execution of the president" in the Bab al-Amro district of Homs, 140 kms (88 miles) north of Damascus, which has taken the brunt of tank bombardment on the city.

-In the Bayada district of Homs men and women danced to songs exalting freedom at a rally led by Abdelbaset Sarout, a 21-year-old soccer star turned activist, live footage broadcast by activists showed.
+In the Bayada district of Homs men and women danced to songs exalting freedom at a rally led by Abdelbaset Sarout, a 21-year-old football star turned activist, live footage broadcast by activists showed.

 "We want Arab and international protection in any form," read a banner carried by members of the crowd.